pflanze/mailmover/README.md

 A script to filter (dispatch) email files from a directory into a hierarchy of Maildir+ folders.
-As one of the nicer features, it automatically recognizes mailing list email, and issues notifications when someone replies to a message sent to a list from one of the addresses defined in ~/.mailmover_config.pl (`is_own_emailaddress` function).
+As one of the nicer features, it automatically recognizes mailing list email, moves it to a folder specific for that list, and issues notifications when someone replies to a message sent to a list from you (more precisely, one of the addresses defined in ~/.mailmover_config.pl (`is_own_emailaddress` function)).
 It also notifies whenever it creates a new folder, or when there is a warning or error during filtering.
-It also detects and filters mails sent from system services (cron), and auto-replies coming from subscribers of mailing lists that you're sending email to (not perfect yet since it will only trigger if the own email will make it back first).
+It also detects and filters mails sent from system services (cron), and auto-replies coming from subscribers of mailing lists that you're sending email to (this is not perfect currently since it will only trigger if the own email makes it back first).

 All filtered mail (not destined for the inbox) is delivered into (automatically created) subdirectories below the "Z" directory.